diffblue/musketeer/README.md

 Output
 ======

-Compiling produces an executable called test-generator which by default can be found in `src/musketeer/musketeer`
+Compiling produces an executable called musketeer which by default can be found in `src/musketeer/musketeer`

 Report bugs
 ===========